Secured Credit Card vs. Prepaid Credit Card: What’s The Difference?

 Does a prepaid card hurt your credit?

 No, applying for a prepaid credit card will not impact your credit score, either positively or negatively.
-That’s because your payments are not reported to the credit bureaus.
+That’s because a hard check isn’t performed at the time of application.

 Why do I need to provide a security deposit?